 Another thing to always remember is to always be prepared with proper equipment.
 A trail may start dry yet turn to deep snow drifts and thick mud as soon as it shifts to the shady side of the hill or climbs in elevation.
 Carry some snowshoes with you so you can keep hiking, and in addition to sturdy hiking boots with grippy soles, gaiters can help keep the snow and mud out of your boot tops.
 Visit Mountain Outfitters on Ridge Street for all your hiking needs and snowshoe rentals.

 Even though shortcuts can be tempting, please don’t take them.
 A few extra strides on the path will protect native plants and the homes of the true furry locals.
-Be sure to review and follow all Leave No Trace principles before heading out and be prepared for your adventure.
+You can help us preserve and protect what we love by following Leave No Trace practices during your visit.
+Learn more by taking the Tree-Hugger Challenge.

 Early Season Hiking Trails